enricobn/pathfinder-cpp/README.md

 Prerequisites
 --------------
-GLU and GLUT
+GL, GLU and GLUT

-On Debian like:
+To install them on Debian like:
 `sudo apt-get install freeglut3-dev libgl1-mesa-dev  mesa-common-dev libboost-dev`

 Build
 ------
-`make` you then find binaries (move_example.bin) in bin directory.
+`make` you then find binaries in bin directory.